okohll/abdocs/content/docs/tables/adding-and-removing.md

 It's not necessary to remove actual data records from the table first.

-A list of existing views is visible in the _name and views_ section of the sidebar.
+A list of existing views is visible in the _name and views_ section of the panel sidebar.
 Visit each view and delete it.

 Then below to the table's _name and views_ section is the _fields_ section.
 Delete all the existing fields from here.